-Being in an affair is like being addicted to crack cocaine and it can be really tough to kick the addiction.
+Being in an affair is like being addicted to crack cocaine.
+It can be really tough to kick the addiction.

-Recently, we’ve been mentoring and communicating with several betrayed spouses who are going through some difficult times to say the least.
+Recently, we’ve been mentoring and communicating with several betrayed spouses who are going through some very difficult times.
 Two primary issues are common with almost every case.
-Either their spouses do not want to let go of their affair partners and are leaving to be with them to see if it was meant to be.
+Either their spouses do not want to let go of their affair partners and are leaving to be with them to see if it was “meant to be.”
 Or…

 Whether their affair addiction is due to the other person, the feelings that they experienced, sex, love or whatever, they are having a rough time letting go.
 And until they can do so, recovering and healing from the affair hit a dead end.

 Another thing to keep in mind is that even if it’s ‘only’ their thoughts and feelings that are continuing to be an issue, there could potentially be further contact with the other person at some point in the future, as they need to “get a fix” – if you will.
 This does nothing but start the affair all over again.